jl0x61/tiny_toys/tinyhttpd/README.md

 httpd occupy nearly 100% CPU.

 ## TODO list:
 1. Make every thread in thread pool have a buffer.
 Because buffer was initialized at the beginning of many function.
 That will degrade perfermance largely.
+(DONE, use thread-specific data to solve it, every buffer will be initialized only once)
 2. Implement http download.
 3. Add a test program to test the perfermance.